The Shingles National Immunisation Programme

 Setting up a dedicated clinic can help with improved storage facilities and waiting areas for patients.

-- Selecting staff who are knowledgeable about vaccines and allowing them to focus solely on administering the vaccine can help optimise quality of care and give patients confidence
+- Selecting staff who are knowledgeable about vaccines and confident to answer patient questions can help optimise quality of care and give patients confidence

 Complete immunisation records

-Regardless of where the vaccination clinic is held and if a patient accepts or rejects the vaccine, it is essential to record the following information:7
+Regardless of where the vaccination clinic is held and if a patient accepts or rejects the vaccine, it is essential to record the following information:6

 - Informed consent